darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 ## Data Science Institute - Cohort 5 - Team 05 Project Report

-As a part of our team project, we have chosen "Bank Marketing" dataset and we are approaching this opportunity as a learning experience and to apply statistical and technical skills learnt throughout different modules.
-We began the project with Exploratory Data Analysis, which hepled analyzing correlation matrix between different variables.
-On the technical end, we started with identifying and removing the outliers, one-hotcoding variables and converting day/month to cyclical variable.
+In our team project, we selected the "Bank Marketing" dataset to utilize our statistical and technical skills acquired across various modules.
+We embarked on this project with Exploratory Data Analysis (EDA) to evaluate the correlation matrix among different variables.
+On the technical front, we began by identifying and eliminating outliers, performing one-hot encoding on categorical variables, and converting day/month features into cyclical variables.

 ## Members